Athora190/bootcamp/Assignment#3/README.md

-column 1: suddenly a plague begins to settle on the kingdom, making people sick column 2: the king stats "the plague isn't real" over a crowd of dead people column 3: suddenly a loud bang echos the room column 4: a new appointed bursts through the door saying "your time here is over"
+column 1: suddenly a plague begins to settle on the kingdom, making people sick column 2: the king stats "the plague isn't real" over a crowd of dead people column 3: suddenly a loud bang echos the room column 4: a new appointed king bursts through the door saying "your time here is over"